The pearl of Africa

 Time for dinner!

-Most tribes in Uganda have their own specialty dish, mostly prepared out of vegetables, potatoes, yams, bananas and other tropical fruits.
+Most tribes in Uganda have their own speciality dish, mostly prepared out of vegetables, potatoes, yams, bananas, and other tropical fruits.
 Chicken, pork, and fresh fish are all commonly eaten.
 Definitely, try the local Arabica coffee.

 Salute Africa is at your service to create a remote African experience in Uganda or include a glimpse of the primates and incorporate other destinations like Kenya or Tanzania or even an island of Seychelles.
 Book your trip to Uganda with Salute Africa and we will become your guide to the pearl of Africa!